China Airlines Flight 334: Aftermath

+The aircraft, its cargo, and the two crew who did not defect, the co-pilot and a technician, were turned over to Taiwanese authorities on May 24, 1986, at Hong Kong's Kai Tak airport.

 By forcing the ROC (Taiwan) to communicate with PRC (China), Flight 334 was the first step in the thawing of relations.
 It effectively ended the Three Noes policy and ultimately led to the reunification of families across the straits a year later and has led to officially establishing the Three Links that were originally outlined in a 1979 PRC proposal by 2008.
-In 1987 the ROC officially ended martial law.
+In 1987, Taiwan officially ended martial law.

-The accident aircraft in question, under flight number 358, would eventually crash after takeoff when the right side engines on the aircraft separated on 21 December 1991.
+The accident aircraft in question, under flight number 358, would eventually crash after takeoff when the right side engines on the aircraft separated on December 29, 1991, killing all five crew on board.